metamagic-games/dnd-homebrews/src/Classes/Squire/Squire.md

 # Squire

-Loyal to a knight - their championed - and gain energy from the damage they do and the damage they receive.
+Loyal to a knight - their championed - and gain energy from the damage that knight deals and receives.

 - Buffs champion with spells
 - Gives a shield, if the shield absorbs damage, Squire gains temporary hit points